rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

 000000e2`82eff800 00007fff`cdfbcec1 kernel32!BaseThreadInitThunk+0x14
 000000e2`82eff830 00000000`00000000 ntdll!RtlUserThreadStart+0x21
 ```
-  - The root cause: Read Only State is a beautiful concept i once aspire to.
+  - The root cause: Read Only State is a beautiful concept I aspire to.
 But it can have dangers once your design is not ready for it, aka in this case developer can see read-only access at HandleCallback and skip to do any lock at all, but in the background there is **refcounting**.
 At least that was my interpretation.
 So it may not be obvious for a developer to include write lock here.
 But.. refcounting can race too :)
 ```
 vmwp!Vml::VmSharableObject::DecrementUserCount+0x59:
 00007ff7`88312d5d 488b07          mov     rax,qword ptr [rdi] ds:00000210`a424bfb0=????????????????
 ```
-  - How did I fuzzed it: automation .. essentially can be seen as a by-product while fuzzing at scale.
+  - How I fuzzed it: automation .. essentially can be seen as a by-product while fuzzing at scale.
 Well.. what I realized fuzzing is, and why automation is an essential part of your fuzzing efforts, not only as automation, will be in the scope of the next post.
 Meanwhile to sum it up, lucky me :)

   - How to reach to fuzz :
     + [Hyper-V Cmdlets](https://docs.microsoft.com/en-us/powershell/module/hyper-v/?view=windowsserver2022-ps) yep that is right, Azure attack is not Pwn2Own attack, and for example turn on/off is something that attacker can do
-    + though this is always on the edge, about turn off bugs for example check [February 23, 2021 Revision](https://www.microsoft.com/en-us/msrc/bounty-hyper-v)
+    + though this is always on the edge, about turn off bugs for example check [February 23, 2021 Revision - bottom of the page](https://www.microsoft.com/en-us/msrc/bounty-hyper-v)

   - POC
     + example how to make Race Conditions better demonstrate for repro